Resources #1: build a budget

 How to Use This Budget Template

-This spreadsheet is a flexible planning structure, not a fixed or exhaustive list.
-Many decisions in this sheet are up to the designer, producer, or organizer.
-Costs are not accurate and will also vary widely depending on your values, relationships, scale, location, and access to resources.
+This spreadsheet is a flexible planning structure, not an exhaustive list.
+Many decisions in this sheet are up to you.
+Costs are also not accurate and will vary widely depending on your values, relationships, scale, location, and access to resources.
 You should feel free to rename categories, add rows, remove items, or change entirely.

 Key Columns Explained